 To retain our biodiversity into the future we need to

-Protect and enhance conservation reserves.
-However, on their own they are insufficient to preserve biodiversity into the future as conservation areas in the city have become increasingly isolated, small and fragmented.
+Protect and enhance conservation reserves, to sustain the natural habitats on which our flora and fauna depend.
+Although, on their own they are insufficient to preserve biodiversity into the future as conservation areas in the city have become increasingly isolated, small and fragmented.

 So, we need to: Restore urban nature, enhancing biodiversity in remnant bushlands and wetlands on public and private land, providing places where people can directly engage with nature.